-Under the new registration process, the U.S. employer must pay a \$10 fee for each registration submitted.
-16 The registration includes limited information about the U.S. employer and the foreign national, in contrast to the details USCIS requires when the U.S. employer submits a full H-1B petition.
-17 While USCIS has not placed any limit on the number of registrations a U.S. employer may file, the employer must attest that it intends to file an H-1B petition on the foreign national's behalf and cannot submit more than one registration per foreign national.
-18
+Under the registration process, the U.S. employer must pay a fee, which is increasing from \$10 to \$215 for each registration submitted beginning with registrations for FY 2026.16 The registration includes limited information about the U.S. employer and the foreign national, in contrast to the details USCIS requires when the U.S. employer submits a full H-1B petition.17 While USCIS has not placed any limit on the number of registrations a U.S. employer may file, the employer must attest that it intends to file an H-1B petition on the foreign national's behalf and cannot submit more than one registration per foreign national.18 Beginning with FY 2025, USCIS changed from an employer-based to a beneficiary-centric registration system.19 This change followed the agency's expression of "serious concerns" after the FY 2024 registration period about whether abuse of the system led to USCIS receiving more eligible multiple registrations (those filed on behalf of a noncitizen with more than one registration) than single registrations.20 With a beneficiary-centric system, the agency expects to "structurally limit the potential for bad actors to game the system because working with others to submit multiple registrations for the same beneficiary will not increase" their selection odds.21

-If USCIS receives more registrations than there are visa numbers available, the agency will run a lottery to determine who can file an H-1B petition.19 USCIS will select registrations for the 65,000 visa numbers first and then for the 20,000 master's exemption visa numbers.20 The agency will send notification electronically if it selects a registration.21 USCIS will give the U.S. employer at least 90 days to file its H-1B petition.22 If those whose registrations are selected do not submit enough petitions to use the available visa numbers, USCIS has the option to make additional selections.23
+If USCIS receives more registrations than there are visa numbers available, the agency will run a lottery to determine who can file an H-1B petition.22 Under the beneficiary-centric system, USCIS will count the registrations "based on the number of unique beneficiaries registered" and count each beneficiary only once.23 USCIS will select registrations for the 65,000 visa numbers first and then for the 20,000 master's exemption visa numbers.24 The agency selects more registrations than there are visa numbers available based on its projections of how many employers will file petitions and receive USCIS approval.
+When notifying an employer electronically that its registration was selected, the agency does not inform the employer whether any other employers filed a registration on behalf of the same beneficiary.25 Like the prior registration system, multiple employers with selected registrations for the same beneficiary may file H-1B petitions with USCIS.26 USCIS will give the U.S. employers with valid registrations for the selected beneficiary at least 90 days to file their H-1B petition.27 If not enough petitions are submitted to use the available visa numbers, USCIS has the option to make additional selections.28